 Especially for his Verdi interpretations in the last years he received regulary several nominations as „conductor of the year“ in the most important German Magazine „Opernwelt“.

-In 2018/2019 he will conduct the following productions: “Tristan und Isolde” at Opera Hanover, „La Forza del Destino“ in Köln, „Rigoletto“ in Wiesbaden and „Jerusalem“ as well as „Le Vêpres siciliennes“ in Bonn.
+Recently he did “Tristan und Isolde” in Hanover, „La Forza del Destino“ and “Trovatore” in Cologne, „Rigoletto“ in Wiesbaden and „Jerusalem“ as well as „Le Vêpres siciliennes“ in Bonn.